h2oai/driverlessai-recipes/how_to_write_a_recipe/how_to_write_a_recipe.md

 ```
 The `ExampleLogTransformer` is the class name of the transformer that is being newly created.
 And in the parenthesis the `CustomTransformer` is being extended.

-2. In the next step, one needs to populate the type of problem the custom tarnsformer is solving:
+2. In the next step, one needs to populate the type of problem the custom transformer is solving:
    a.
 Are you solving a regression problem?
    b.
 Are you solving a classification problem that is binary?
    c.
 Are you solving a classification problem that is multiclass?